gonzalo-bulnes/kata-mastermind/README.md

 	cd kata-mastermind
 	gem install bundler

-Given you install it from the project directory and you created a `.rvmrc` file in the previous section RVM will ensure that Bundler will be installed into your project _gemset_.
+Given you install it from the project directory and you created a `.rvmrc` file in the previous section, RVM will ensure that Bundler will be installed into your project _gemset_.
 Create a `Gemfile` in the :

 	# kata-mastermind/Gemfile